 Cyber Threat Intelligence and Incident Response

-Incident responders are a highly stressed group among security operation teams in an organization.
+Incident responders are teams under a lot of pressure among security operation teams in an organization.
 The reasons are:

 - An overwhelming number of cyber incidents

 - Sophisticated cyber attacks

 Incident response teams also face some continuing challenges, including: